Making Character Greater Again

 “Learn to say “no” because every time you say yes to something you don’t really want to do, you are saying no to the things you are doing or want to do” – Tom Hanks

-“9 women can’t give you a baby in 1 month.” – Ed Holmann
+“9 women can’t give you a baby in one month.” – Ed Holmann

 “No risk it, no biscuit.” – Bruce Ariens